ubidots/ubidots-dragino/README.rst

 String   api       Your API key for the Ubidots API
 =======  ========  =================================

-Initialize a Ubidots client.
+Initializes a Ubidots client.
 This is most likely to be the first Ubidots library function to call.

 save_value()
 ````````````````````